 What does it take to be the perfect board candidate?

-After stripping away the contextual issues, in my experience, there are essentially four criteria that need to be addressed when researching, applying or interviewing for a board opportunity.
+After stripping away the contextual issues, in my experience, there are essentially five criteria that need to be addressed when researching, applying or interviewing for a board opportunity.
 They are:

 - An Executive Skill Set